ankita34359/Complete-JavaScript/10_Lecture: Functions and Arrow Function/10_Notes.md

 | **Multiple Parameters**   | `function add(a, b) {}`               | `const add = (a, b) => {}`           |
 | **Return Value (Explicit)**| `return a * b;`                      | `return a * b;`                      |
 | **Return Value (Implicit)**| Not Applicable                       | `const multiply = (a, b) => a * b;`  |

+## Conclusion

+- Functions help organize reusable logic, making your code cleaner and more efficient.
+- Arrow Functions provide a concise syntax and are ideal for short functions and callbacks.
+- Both regular and arrow functions have their unique use cases; choose the appropriate one based on the requirement.